ad-owens/ad-owens/_posts/2014-1-20-Class-Imbalance_NNets.md

 We’re looking for class-membership probabilities so G will be a _softmax_ function.

 Finally, we need to TRAIN our MLP!
 Here we’ll use Stochastic Gradient Descent (SGD) with minibatches.
 The set of parameters we’re learning are weights (W) and biases (b).
-We’ll obtain gradients from the backpropagation algorithm with each minibatch and then adjust the weights with the gradient * learning rate.
+We’ll obtain gradients from the backpropagation algorithm with each minibatch and then adjust the weights with the gradient _learning rate_.
 The biases will adjust according the loss function _after_ the weights are adjusted.

 SGD, Backprop, and Regularization are VERY important and, yes, I’m skimming over them right now because each topic requires a thorough explanation.
 Luckily, a lot of smart people have already written excellent tutorials about it [here](http://sebastianruder.com/optimizing-gradient-descent/), [here](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/), and [here](http://stats.stackexchange.com/questions/4961/what-is-regularization-in-plain-english).